Approach to Teaching

-Amy teaches undergraduate and graduate Research Methods in the Department of Social Work at Southern Connecticut State University.
+Amy teaches undergraduate and graduate Research Methods and Human Behavior in the Social Environment in the Department of Social Work at Southern Connecticut State University (SCSU).

-In 2016, Amy was trained in Team-Based Learning, after being introduced to TBL at an academic conference.
-This approach to teaching, which aligns with ideas about group work and critical thinking, begins with what you want the students to be able to DO and then works backwards to class activities, assessments, and reading which will help students to reach this competency.
-Amy is currently working to incorporate these principles into her teaching.
+- Team-Based Learning is an approach to group work and critical thinking that begins with what you want the students to be able to do and then works backwards to class activities, assessments, and reading.